 I adore peonies; their perfume is quite overwhelming – I only wish I could post the aroma via my blog.
 I inherited 4 varieties in this bed, they were very well established when I got here.
 I have no idea of their varieties, but these are my favourites.
 They have bloomed without fail for the 12 years I have had the garden; I hardly ever do anything by way of maintenance, except give them an occasional feed.

-I’m sta2019 Burnsrting my blog post with one of my favourite bakes of all time.
+I’m starting my brand new blog with a post about one of my favourite bakes of all time.
 I learnt how to make shortbread at school and I have been making it ever since.
 My teacher taught us to remember the quantities of ingredients as “2, 4, 6” back in the day when pounds and ounces were the only unit of choice.
 Nowadays I do the conversion subconsciously each time I make a batch.

 Since moving to Scotland, the motherland of this well known bake, I have acquired a number of traditional shortbread moulds which help transform something that looks a wee bit on the plain side into a real show-stopper.
 The one in the middle of the picture above was recently given to me by a friend.
 It’s a real beauty and the mould I used to make the shortbread in the image below.